noahshinn/collaborative-browser/README.md

 go run ./cmd/shell/shell.go -url scholar.google.com
 ```

 This will start the shell with the starting location at [https://scholar.google.com/](https://scholar.google.com/).
-To interact with the browser or to see the changes, visually, run:
+To interact with the browser or to see the changes visually, run:

 ```bash
 go run ./cmd/shell/shell.go -url scholar.google.com -headful